Education

 Biography

-Boies graduated magna cum laude from Angelo State University with a B.S. in Biochemistry, a minor in Biology, and with highest honors from the Honors College.
-As an undergraduate research student, she was a Carr Research Fellow and was awarded a Welch scholarship.
-The research focused on the effects of glucocorticoids in American dietary components.
+Boies earned her B.S. in Biochemistry, with a minor in Biology, from Angelo State University, graduating magna cum laude and with highest honors from the Honors College.
+As a Carr Research Fellow and Welch Scholar, her undergraduate research explored the effects of glucocorticoids in components of the American diet.

-Her education continued at The University of Texas Southwestern Medical Center at Dallas Graduate School of Biomedical Sciences where she earned a Ph.D. in Cancer Biology.
-She performed her graduate research in a neuro-oncology laboratory where she characterized two novel inducible-expression astrocyte transgenic mouse models.
-Her astrocyte research led her to identify two distinct populations of adult neural stem cells and transient progenitors that persisted well into advanced age.
+She went on to complete a Ph.D. in Cancer Biology at the University of Texas Southwestern Medical Center at Dallas, where she conducted research in a neuro-oncology lab.
+Her work involved developing and characterizing two novel inducible-expression transgenic mouse models targeting astrocytes.
+Through this research, she identified two distinct populations of adult neural stem cells and transient progenitors that persisted into advanced age.

-While faculty at St. Mary’s University, Boies completed a Master in Public Health in Epidemiology with a Graduate Certificate in Genomics and Bioinformatics from University of Texas Health Science Center at Houston School of Public Health.
-She elected to do a research-based thesis and completed a genome-wide association study for the identification of genetic variants with potential influence on the occurrence of cardiotoxicity in childhood cancer survivors treated with anthracyclines.
+While on faculty at St. Mary’s, Boies earned an M.S. in Public Health with a concentration in Epidemiology and a Graduate Certificate in Genomics and Bioinformatics from the University of Texas Health Science Center at Houston School of Public Health.
+Her thesis involved a genome-wide association study to identify genetic variants potentially linked to cardiotoxicity in childhood cancer survivors treated with anthracyclines.

 Publications